albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-Now the persons are properly sorted by their age.
+Now the persons are properly sorted by their age, where `-2` is considered smaller than `2147483647`.

 ```bash
 Sorted by age: [Person{name='Aden', age=-2}, Person{name='Jade', age=2147483647}]